onepub-dev/dcli/README.md

 ## Pubspec dependancy injection
 When DShell creates your virtual pubspec, on first run or after a clean,it will inject a default set of dependancies into your pubspec.

+Dependency injects occurs when you don't provide a pubspec.yaml or when you use the `@pubspec` annotation.

-It doesn't matter if you have relied on a virtual pubspec, used an `@pubspec` annotation or created a classic `pubspec.yaml` DShell always injects the default dependencies.
+If you created a classic `pubspec.yaml` then DShell will NOT perform dependencies injection.

 DShell stores the default dependencies in: